inframarauder/terraform-infra-personal/README.md

 # terraform-infra-personal

-Terraform code for all the infrastructure I need in my personal projects.
+Terraform code for all the infrastructure I need in my personal projects/experiments.